chaostoolkit/chaostoolkit-documentation/sources/reference/api/journal.md

     The `"aborted"` and `"interrupted"` are different, the former means of a crash somehow (say, because of a bug).
 The latter indicates a signal was received.
 Both MUST bail the entire process.

+The `deviated` property MUST be a boolean flag that MUST be set to `true` when the steady-state was executed after the experimental method but reported that, at least, one of its probes failed to match the expected tolerance.

 The `start` property MUST be a JSON string formatted as per [RFC 3339](rfc3339) in UTC timezone.